artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

        val x: Int = null
 {% endhighlight %}

-Futhermore, because the _Option[T]_ type has been built into Scala from the beginning, every part of the standard library supports returning optional values, _None_ or _Some[T]_, when required.
+Furthermore, because the _Option[T]_ type has been built into Scala from the beginning, every part of the standard library supports returning optional values, _None_ or _Some[T]_, when required.

 #### Correctness Matters